Tony Liberatore: 2008 radio interview controversy

 In a radio interview in the 2008 pre-season, Liberatore accused then Bulldogs CEO Campbell Rose of causing dissension at the club and being more concerned with making money than winning football matches.
 His comments saw him briefly banished from the club until he came to apologise to the president David Smorgon later in the year.

 Family

 Liberatore married his wife Jane, a schoolteacher, in 1991.
 Together, they had two sons, Tom and Oliver Liberatore, and a daughter named Meg.
 News of a divorce between Liberatore and his wife became public in April 2008 when Jane demanded the sale of Liberatore's medals during the legal proceedings, with the intention of using the money to create a trust fund for their children's education.

 Liberatore was present at the 2016 AFL Grand Final with his daughter and his mother, and was seen celebrating the Bulldogs' victory with his son Tom after the game.

+Holden

+Liberatore also worked for Holden, and was interviewed in 2019 for the social history project about his time working for the company.
+The recording can be found at the National Library of Australia.